GiordanoLaminetti/SlamPy/README.md

 ## Example of usage with ORB_SLAM2

-the jupyter notebook **example_usage** shows how to use ORB_SLAM2 with a sequence of the KITTI dataset
+- the jupyter notebook **example_usage** shows how to use ORB_SLAM2 with a sequence of the KITTI dataset
+- the jupyter notebook **trajectory_example** draw the camera trajectory and the point cloud

 ## Change the settings